A Fish Out of Water

 And gravity powers, of course.
 But he’s not about to tell them.

-Fist-bumps around the table have become roughish hugs, the beer is getting to everyone’s brains.
+Fist-bumps around the table have become roughish hugs, the alcohol is getting to everyone’s brains.
 Before he can return their sentiments though, his eye is drawn by a flash of red and he turns in time to see the pitcher make a cup on their end.
 “Hey, Chinaman,” snaps a voice.
 “Drink up.”

 There is this one advantage Hong Yi has over conceivably every other person he will ever meet.
 Quite a meaningless advantage, though, which he finds to be useful in activities as specific as shifting heavy luggage and as frivolous as winning beer pong.